 Let’s use the example of a personnel certification organization that has been using a combination of downloadable forms and email communication as part of its core certification process.
 The typical steps in a certification lifecycle will include things like:

-Preparation (e.g., reviewing standards)
+Preparation (e.g., reviewing standards or requirements)

 Completing an Application Form